 Mr. Ivimey was an ardent and zealous advocate of missionary enterprise.
 In 1812 he was made a member of the Committee of the Baptist Missionary Society.
 From this time to the close of his life he gave much assistance in the management of the Society.
-He was a warm and personal friend of the then secretary, Rev. Andrew Fuller, a man, like himself, loved and respected by the whole denomination.
+He was a warm and personal friend of the then secretary, loved and respected by the whole denomination.

-In the month of June, 1812, his stepdaughter, Miss Ann Price, was removed by death.
+In the month of June, 1812, his step-daughter, Miss Ann Price, was removed by death.
 She had been in communion with the Church at Eagle Street for about three years, and during this time, by her spiritual mindedness, had attracted very general attention and regard.
-Mr. Ivimey published a memoir, and in the chapel a tablet was erected bearing the following inscription :-
+Mr. Ivimey published a memoir, and in the chapel a tablet was erected bearing the following inscription:-

+Sacred to the Memory of

+Miss Ann Price,

-Sacred to the Memory of MISS ANN PRICE, Who died June 16th, 1812, In her 21st year.
+Who died June 16th, 1812,

+In her 21st year.

 She trod religion's path while here below, And loved to find and cheer the abode of love.
 She made the sorrows of the poor her own, And heaved the sigh at misery's plaintive moan.
 But she is fled to brighter worlds above, Where Jesus reigns, diffusing heavenly love, And where, without a billow to annoy, Flows the pure current of eternal joy.